factoryfx/factoryfx/docu/src/test/java/io/github/factoryfx/docu/rule/README.md

 members annotated with @RegisterExtension here, but the same ideas apply there):

 * to execute `@Test testGreeting()`, jUnit creates an instance of `GreetingsResourceTest`.
-* during construction of that test class, noormal field initialisation happens, so `simulatorCtx` and then `serverCtx` are initialized.
+* during construction of that test class, normal field initialisation happens, so `simulatorCtx` and then `serverCtx` are initialized.
 Note that initializing does not include executing the preStart lambdas passed to the constructor of `FactoryTreeBuilderRule`.
 * before executing the test, the registered extensions are called in order of the `@Order` annotation,